Kjell Höglund

 Kjell Höglund (born 8 December 1945 in Östersund, Sweden) is a Swedish singer-songwriter.

-Höglund, who found his musical breakthrough in the 1970s, is in his native country renowned for his mixture of realism, absurdism and surrealism.
+Höglund, who found his musical breakthrough in the 1970s, is in his native country renowned for his mixture of realism, absurdism and surrealism in his lyrics.
+He made 14 albums between 1971 and 2006, in addition to the two album collections Glöd (1988) and Lokomotiv (1994).

 In 1992 he was nominated for a Grammis award for best male pop.

 Kjell Höglund has also published books with esoteric and pseudo-scientific content.

 Many of Höglund's beliefs presented in these works are similar to those of the Danish new age mystic Martinus.